ThoughtWorks-SEA/developer-training/docs/frontend/http-request.md

 3. Handle no data

-- when data is empty such as when user type in 999 as the postid: `https://jsonplaceholder.typicode.com/comments?postId=999` shows a
-- "no comments available for postid: <postid>"
+- when data is empty such as when user type in 999 as the postid: `https://jsonplaceholder.typicode.com/comments?postId=999`, display: `"No comments available for postid: 999"`

 4. [optional] create a `utils/axios` to configure the baseUrl of Axios.

 5. [optional] display the post followed by the comments

-- post can get retrieve from `https://jsonplaceholder.typicode.com/posts/<postid>.`
+- posts can be retrieved from `https://jsonplaceholder.typicode.com/posts/<postid>.`